micah-williamson/restkit/README.md

 ## Koa Support

 Restkit does not supply an http server.
 It adds annotations to your existing server.
 Koa is one of the supported servers.
-To use Reskit with Koa, you need to install Koakit alongside Restkit.
+To use Restkit with Koa, you need to install Koakit alongside Restkit.
 (Don't confuse `koakit` with `koa-kit`).

 ```